emmercm/www/src/blog/_if-it-doesnt-page-me.md

 - **Security issues.**

   If I can semi-accurately identify a bot attack, I want to be paged.
-A bot attack will li
+A bot attack will likely lead to availability issues or runaway spend.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODM0NDU0ODMsLTkxNzU1MjIyLC0xNzI0Nz
+eyJoaXN0b3J5IjpbLTE0NDM2ODIyNTQsLTkxNzU1MjIyLC0xNz
-M4MjIzXX0=
+I0NzM4MjIzXX0=
 -->